Cool guys do not hesitate to help their mothers washing the dishes, hoovering the floor, cleaning the toilet, or doing the laundry.

 To improve the world, they need to improve themselves first.

 So they start by helping their mothers.
-Because they know: honourable men honour women, and there is no woman more worthy of honour than his own mother.
+Because they know: An honourable man honours women, and there is no woman more worthy of honour than his own mother.

 I said ‘imperfectly’ because, over time, misogynistic practices seep back into many societies.
-No matter how good a teacher or a parent you are, your students or children always find a way to do exactly the opposite of what you teach them.
+No matter how good a teacher are, those who follow you sometimes find a way to do exactly the opposite of what you teach them.

-Based on reports such as in Sunan an-Nasa’i 5144: Ali bin Abi Talib said, ‘The Prophet of God took hold of some silk in his right hand and some gold in his left, then he said, “These two are forbidden for the males of my Ummah.”‘ (https://sunnah.com/nasai/48/105)
+Based on reports such as in Sunan an-Nasa’i 5144: Book 48, Hadith 105; in which Ali bin Abi Talib said, ‘The Prophet of God took hold of some silk in his right hand and some gold in his left, then he said, “These two are forbidden for the males of my Ummah.”‘

 This is not to say that Islam oppresses men.
 Legal opinions like this are balanced by others that honour fathers and husbands.
 When it comes to gender relations, Islam does not aim for gender equality; it aims for gender complementarity.
 It is a loving relationship that respects physiological and psychological differences between genders.